ABOUT

 Beyond her latest exhibition, Bathurst’s recent work explores the connection between present-day women and prehistoric artifacts, particularly Venus figurines and ceramic antiquities.
 Inspired by these archaeological pieces, women's history, and humanity’s intrinsic relationship with nature, her paintings radiate warmth, sisterhood, and a profound sense of lineage.
 They invite a reexamination of how figures are portrayed in art, one that conveys confidence and tranquility while embracing vulnerability.
 Nature and history are fundamental to the human experience, and her work encourages viewers to reflect on the narratives we inherit and carry forward.

-Hello!
-All inquires and questions, please Email me at:
+All inquires and questions, please email: